Pevil/angular-media-query/README.md

 # Angular Media Queries

-Similar to the *ngIf structural directives, only render dom elements if they match a media query using the *ifMediaQuery directive
+Similar to the *ngIf structural directive, only render dom elements if they match a media query using the *ifMediaQuery directive

 ## Install